The Defect of Random Hyperspherical Harmonics: Outline of the paper

 \subsection{On the proofs of the main results}

-The first result we need in order to establish Proposition \ref{prop var} and Theorem \ref{th qclt} is the chaotic decomposition \cite[\S 2.2]{noupebook} for $D_\ell$ \paref{defect}.
+Our approach to establish Proposition \ref{prop var} and Theorem \ref{th qclt} relies, among other things, on the chaotic decomposition of $D_\ell$ \paref{defect} (this technique was used also in \cite{Nonlin, misto, MRW17} e.g.).
 Since the defect is a square integrable fuctional of a Gaussian field, it can be written as a series $ D_\ell = \sum_{q=0}^{+\infty} D_\ell[q], $ converging in $L^2(\P)$, where $D_\ell[q]$ is the orthogonal projection of $D_\ell$ onto the so-called $q$-th Wiener chaos ($D_\ell[0]=\E[D_\ell]$); the random variables $D_\ell[q]$, $q\ge 0$ are pairwise orthogonal.
 More precisely, we have the following statement, whose proof is given in \S\ref{appchaos}.
 Recall that Hermite polynomials \cite[\S 5.5]{szego} $(H_k)_{k\ge 0}$ are defined as $H_0(t)=1$ and for $k\ge 1$

 where $\phi$ still denotes the probability density of a standard Gaussian random variable.
 For instance, $H_1(t)=t$, $H_2(t)=t^2-1$, $H_3(t) = t^3 - 3t$ and so on. \begin{lemma} The Wiener-It\^o chaos decomposition of the defect $D_\ell$ is